Los Angeles & San Pedro Railroad

 The Los Angeles & San Pedro Railroad was Southern California's first railroad.
 Its 21 mi line from San Pedro Bay to Los Angeles was built from 1868 to 1869 and began operations on October 26, 1869.
 The railroad was the brainchild of Phineas Banning and its primary purpose was to transport freight from the port to the city.

 The Los Angeles & San Pedro Railroad was purchased by the Southern Pacific Railroad in 1873.
+The railroad would go on to be incorporated into the Alameda Corridor, which continues to carry freight trains between Los Angeles and the Port of Los Angeles and Port of Long Beach.

-Securing Approvals
+Securing approvals

 Los Angeles had used the harbor at San Pedro Bay as its principal seaport from the early Spanish days.
 Though never considered a fine harbor, it was the best harbor between San Diego and Santa Barbara.
 The first means of transportation between the harbor and Los Angeles were oxcarts, to which were added large, horse-drawn wagons after the American conquest of California.

 For some time, businessmen in Los Angeles felt that having a railroad to the bay would be beneficial.
 As early as 1853, Phineas Banning saw the area around present-day Wilmington both as a possible terminus for a transcontinental railroad, and as a possible seaport.

 Numerous plans for a railroad from Los Angeles to the area were discussed in the 1860s, but for one reason or another, nothing was done until Banning was elected a state Senator.
 After two older, failed attempts to introduce legislation for an LA-to-the-harbor railroad (one by Abel Stearns in 1861 and another by E.J.C.
 Kewen in 1863), Senator Banning submitted bills in January 1868, regarding such a railroad and these were passed by the state legislature and signed by the governor on February 1, 1868.

 The bills authorized the County of Los Angeles to subscribe to $100,000 of the capital stock of the new railroad, and the City of Los Angeles to subscribe to $75,000.
 One stipulation in the bill was that the city and county could assign the stock of the railroad to a transcontinental railroad if it were to come to Los Angeles.
 Stock would be sold to the public to raise the remaining $175,000 needed to complete the line.